CANopenTerm/CANopenTerm/README.md

   such as [Jenkins](https://plugins.jenkins.io/junit/).

 - **Grahical Widgets**:
-  Intuitive graphical widgets for real-time CAN data visualization.
+  Intuitive graphical widgets for real-time CAN data visualisation.

 ## Why Your Support Matters